 E501 – Calibre 497 / 827

 The E501 containing the 497 movement was the first model Futurematic that JLC produced.
-Production is estimated to have started sometime in 1951[1], although I can’t find any record of watches being sold/dated before 1952.
+Production started in 1951[1], although I can’t find any record of watches being sold/dated before 1952.
 It is entirely possible that JLC took a year to get the watch into viable production given the complexity of the movement for the time.

 The E501 was marketed as the first “100% automatic” watch (you can see these advertisements in the Old Ads section), although there doesn’t appear to be any truth to this.
 There were wrist watches made before the Futurematic that were self-winding, dating back to at least 1922[2], and even watches made without crowns in 1923.
 These early watches which used a bumper movement were even made in relatively similar volume to the Futurematic.